coddingtonbear/jirafs/docs/source/getting_started.rst

 ----------------------------------

-Each line of ``links.jira`` starts with a bullet (``*``), and although links to other issues (in JIRA terminology -- "issue links") and links to arbitrary URLs ("remote links") appear similar, they have slightly different formats.
+Each line of ``links.jira`` starts with a bullet (``*``), and although links to other issues (in Jira terminology -- "issue links") and links to arbitrary URLs ("remote links") appear similar, they have slightly different formats.

 Issue Links
 ~~~~~~~~~~~

-You can link other issues to your JIRA issue by adding bulleted lines in
+You can link other issues to your Jira issue by adding bulleted lines in
 the following format::

     * LINK TYPE: TICKET NUMBER

-So, if there is an issue relationship named "blocks", and your JIRA issue
+So, if there is an issue relationship named "blocks", and your Jira issue
 is blocked by a ticket numbered "JFS-284", you could add a line::

     * Blocks: JFS-284